-Vernier Drop Counter (Order Code VDC-BTD)
+Vernier Drop Counter

+(Order Code VDC-BTD)

 The Vernier Drop Counter is used to perform accurate, automatic titrations.
-This digital sensor can be used in conjunction with a pH Sensor (or other sensor) to accurately record drops of titrant added (or mL of titrant) during a titration.
-Using the Vernier Drop Counter, you can perform the following kinds of experiments:
+This digital sensor can be used in conjunction with a pH Sensor (or other sensor) to accurately record the volume of titrant added during a titration.